-Unlike many of the older, traditional nursing schools, at Essex you receive a fresh, contemporary and relevant nurse education programme, integrated into a University that is one of the UK's top ten research institutions.
+Unlike many of the older, traditional nursing schools, at Essex you receive a fresh, contemporary and relevant nurse education programme.
 You work with local organisations to ensure that you gain the best experience possible during your time with us, and studying alongside other health professionals means that you also have the opportunity to gain expert knowledge from them.

 There are four main types of pre-registration nursing degree – child, learning disabilities, adult and mental health.
-At Essex we specialise in adult and mental health nursing courses at both undergraduate and Master’s level; for a full list of the courses available, and information on all of the routes into Nursing available at Essex including our Return to Practice course, please see our department pages.
+At Essex we specialise in adult and mental health nursing courses, as well as offering apprenticeships for those already in employment in a healthcare setting and CPD courses for those who already have professional registration.
+For a full list of our undergraduate and research nursing courses, take a look at our subject pages.

 The cost of required uniform will be fully covered by the school.